Nyoma

 Nyoma (Note: Variations of the spelling include "Nyama", and "Neoma".
-The village was referred to as "Nimu" or "Nima" during the British Raj period.) is a principal village of southern Ladakh in India, the headquarters of an eponymous subdivision, tehsil, community development block and Indian Air Force Base in the Leh district.
+The village was referred to as "Nimu" or "Nima" during the British Raj period.) town, the headquarters of Changthang district. and an eponymous subdivision, tehsil, community development block and Indian Air Force Base in Ladakh in India.
 It is located on the bank of the Indus river after its 90-degree bend near Dungti east of Nyoma and before the valley narrows to a gorge near Mahe northwest of Nyoma.
 The Nyoma tehsil and subdivision cover all of southern Ladakh, including the Rupshu plains south of Nyoma, the Indus valley of Skakjung north of Nyoma, and the Hanle valley.
 Nyoma gompa, a Buddhist monastery, is located on the hill slope north of the village.